 The previous guidance concerned the authorization of events by municipalities.
 In addition, the government has established specific directives for promoters of festivals and larger events (they do not apply, for example, to small private gatherings in public outdoor venues).
 In particular, the holding of festivals and events is conditional on the development of a health protocol that meets the requirements of the public health directives for outdoor public events and activities (available in French only) and on the submission of a certification form by the promoter (available in French only).
 This form is sent to the direction régionale de santé publique and to the municipality where the event is to be held.
 It may be used by the municipality to assess the terms and conditions of its authorization of the event, if applicable.

-The government has announced the possibility of holding festivals or similar events as of June 25, 2021.
+Festivals and similar events have been permitted since June 25, 2021.
 There will be a limit to the number of participants and various rules must be respected.
+The vaccination passport may be required in some cases.
 Order in Council No. 885-2021 of June 23, 2021 already provides for certain rules applicable to shows and similar events.
 For more details, see the page on directives for festivals and events.

 See also the directives provided for the question "What is the role of municipalities in relation to outdoor gatherings?"